-This Vitamin E mask is rich in antioxidants as well as skin barrier repairing ingredients such as niacinamide, sodium hyaluronate, and ceramide.
-If your skin is looking dull and dehydrated, apply this at night before you go to sleep and see how your skin becomes plumper overnight.
+This Vitamin E mask is rich in antioxidants and skin barrier repairing ingredients such as niacinamide, sodium hyaluronate, and ceramide.
+If your skin is looking dull and dehydrated, apply this at night before you sleep and see how your skin becomes plumper overnight.

 Acwell Licorice pH Balance Intensive Eye Cream

 Are you looking for a deeply nourishing and hydrating eye cream to help plump up the skin around your eye area?
-This nourishing eye cream contains licorice root water, niacinamide and also two types of hyaluronic acid (sodium hyaluronate and hydrolyzed hyaluronic acid).
+This nourishing eye cream contains liquorice root water, niacinamide, and two types of hyaluronic acid (sodium hyaluronate and hydrolysed Hyaluronic Acid).
 It also packed with several skin beneficial plant extracts and ceramide.
-Make sure to apply it gently and it will keep your makeup from creasing around your eye area.
+Make sure to apply it gently, and it will keep your makeup from creasing around your eye area.

 Sheet Mask set for Dry Skin

 Hydrating sheet mask set from Skin Library is curated to give that burst of hydration for your dry and dehydrated skin.
 All these sheet masks contain different types of hyaluronic acid to plump up your skin.